 It’s also important to ensure your logo is one of the first things your visitors see and that it is in a consistent position across every page of your website.
 That way, the user feels like they are seamlessly navigating the same website.

 In 2015, Google announced that it would use mobile-friendly sites as a ranking signal in response to 60% of internet access being from mobile devices.
-This pushed nearly 85% of all websites to a responsive design.
+This pushed nearly 85% of all websites to a responsive website design.

-Having a mobile-friendly website is not only crucial for your search engine rankings but also for ensuring you provide your visitors with the best possible user experience.
+Having a mobile-friendly website design is not only crucial for your search engine rankings but also for ensuring you provide your visitors with the best possible user experience.
 50% of users say they will abandon a website if it’s not mobile-friendly, making them less likely to engage or revisit a company.

 Page load time is one of the most important features of a website for visitors, along with the site’s appearance.
 If a website takes more than three seconds to load, 54% of visits will be abandoned.